christofolo/christofolo.github.io/musictheory.md

 #### Practice Exercises:

 1. Play the Major scale on a single string starting on any fret that you wish.
 2. Try using a droning note.
 On youtube, search for "Cello droning note".
-If you find an "A" droning note, start you Major scale on the open A string.
+If you find an "A" droning note, start the Major scale on the open A string.

 ## Part 4: The First Major Scale to learn is The C Major Scale